AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision.md

 ## 5. Review the summary
 On the **Summary** blade, review the summary and click **OK** to create SQL Server, resource group, and resources specified for this VM.

-You can monitor the deployment from the azure Portal.
+You can monitor the deployment from the azure portal.
 The **Notifications** button at the top of the screen shows basic status of the deployment.

 > [!NOTE]
 > To provide you with an idea on deployment times, I deployed a SQL VM to the China East region with default settings.
 This test deployment took a total of 26 minutes to complete.
 But you might experience a faster or slower deployment time based on your region and selected settings.